Ireland’s Kerry Way is one of the best multi-day walking Trails.

 Torc to Derrycunnihy

 As I mentioned above Torc to Derrycunnihy was a wonderful first taste of the Kerry Way.
-In fact it was the catalyst for my walking passion which I pursued to ultimately qualify as a Mountain leader guide.
+In fact it was the spark of my walking passion which I pursued to ultimately qualify as a Mountain Leader and professional guide.

 Starting at the step of Torc Waterfall, it follows the Old Kenmare Road, also known as the Butter Road.
 Even though it’s a fantastic walk, you may be surprised to hear that you might not meet another walker along the route.
 Congestion is definitively not a problem here!

 This section has it all, including a wide valley between the towering mountains of Mangerton and Torc, wonderful native woodland and the idyllic Cores Cascade.

 I’ll never forget the first time I did the Black Valley to Bridia Valley section of the Kerry Way.
 Even before we reached our Dromluska starting point, the walk provided me a hugely memorable experience.

 Rounding a bend on the south banks of Cummeenduff Lough, what I saw ahead caused me to stop the car.
 There sitting on a rock on the side of the road was a huge bird.
 Never had I seen the likes of this before!

 I thought it must be a Golden Eagle and as I approached I saw there were two of them.
 How privileged I felt to see two wild eagles up so close.
 However, they didn’t hand around and quickly took to the air on their massive wings, landing in pine trees on the opposite side of the lake.